 Tax return Netherlands: gain maximum tax benefit

 Of course you don’t want to miss out on any tax benefits in the Netherlands that you are entitled to.
 In that case you need to file a tax return and make sure this is done correctly.
-You can file a tax return for 2020 and previous years, till five years back.
+You can file a tax return for 2021 (from March 2022), 2020 and previous years, till five years back.
 Take a step into the right direction and contact us to file your tax return.
 No complicated online forms to be filled in, but personal and pro-active service.
 Our tax consultants are passionate about seeking ways to optimize your tax return in the Netherlands.

 How do you know if you need to file a tax return?